 While the total cost of ownership is important to monitor, focusing on TCO alone will not justify the time and money spent on a manufacturing business software investment.
 Companies must also focus on the ROI of these projects in order to justify continued investment and maximize benefits.

-If you are currently considering making an investment in manufacturing business software or would like to fully utilize your current solution, measuring the TCO and ROI of your investment is key.
-Download your copy of “ERP: Is High ROI with Low TCO Possible?” now to discover how to properly measure the benefits and total costs of your manufacturing business software investment.
+If you are considering making an investment in manufacturing business software or want to fully utilize your current solution, measuring the TCO and ROI of your investment is key.
+Download “ERP: Is High ROI with Low TCO Possible?” now to discover how to properly measure the benefits and total costs of your manufacturing business software investment.